The IAN Genetics Project: Using the Web to Overcome the Lack of Genetic Samples in Autism Research

 The Interactive Autism Network (IAN) and the University of California - Los Angeles (UCLA) hope to accelerate autism research by greatly increasing the number of genetic samples available to researchers.
 In a recent pilot study, we demonstrated that we could quickly recruit U.S. families of children on the autism spectrum over the web, and then help them get their genetic samples submitted without having to leave their own neighborhood.
-We are now expanding this crucial study, recruiting new families and inviting more individuals within families to participate.
+We are now expanding this crucial study to invite more individuals within families to participate.

 Autism Research: Far Behind